goiosunsw/mipcat/doc/MIPCAT_Article.md

 For the color range, the hue minimum and maximum values are the most important.
 They can vary slightly during the video as lighting conditions change, so scan through the movie to make sure that none of the green region is missing.
 The minimum saturation value can be increased slightly to prevent grey areas from connecting to the detected region.
 Try different settings to see the effects.

-In the folder `P10/Lab`, run:
+In the folder `mozart_sample_dist/P10/Lab`, run:

 ```bash
 python -m mipcat.video.mouthpiece_video_gui P10_Mozart_Lab_Mouthpiece.mp4
 ```

-- Adjust the hue values so that the green strip is easily separated from other detected areas
+- Adjust the hue values so that the green strip is easily separated from other detected areas.
+Detected areas appear as a blue mask overlapping the image.
 - Slightly increase the minimum saturation
 - Select a rectangle including the number *25* in the video
 - Activate the *Process* check box